A few years ago I found myself thinking,

 Figuring out how long things actually take to accomplish is another way to be more in charge of your time.
 Let’s say you are volunteering to do something (like create a flyer, or write a proposal, or host a coffee date).
 How do you know how much time to block off in your schedule for that project?
 How long will it take to prepare, to clean up, or to follow up?

 Start tracking your time like you track your money.
 It is more valuable, after all!
-Find out what you are spending it on and how much you are spending.
+Find out what you are spending your time on and how much you are spending.

 This one is a little touchy-feely but the most important step of all: acknowledge that you deserve to be happy.
-If you need some help (most of us do) believing that you are enough, go read “Daring Greatly” by Brené Brown or take her online course The Gifts of Imperfection.
+If you need some help (most of us do) believing that you are enough, go read “Daring Greatly” by Brené Brown or go through her online process Wholehearted Inventory.

 Here are some nuggets of wisdom from Brené: